SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

   * broad issue rather than specific (i.e. with implementation) issue that can be added as sunpy repo issue.
   * the would feed into issue on sunpy core issue tracker, issue tracker on sunpy core at the moment is very busy
   * place for people to have discussions e.g. 'maybe AIAMap should be removed' - and then chat about it, can become community accepted or not.
-  * concern that people wont see it - the community is target audience
+  * concern that people won't see it - the community is target audience
-  * visability and education about it has to happen if we want to start using it
+  * visibility and education about it has to happen if we want to start using it
   * this together with SEP repo may be too much? however there is a gap between sunpy core repo and SEP repo. i.e. can you have meta discussion on core?
   * we need to think of the roadmap for the SunPy project rather than sunpy core.
   * generally agreed that need another place to discuss higher level topics - however everyone not convinced that it should be in the roadmap repo (potentially with the SEP or another place other than github)